Skip to main content

 5. Graduates will be able to employ knowledge of older persons’ strengths and adaptations to maximize well-being, health and mental health

-Students must take courses from two or more departments for completion of the certificate.
+Students must take courses from two or more departments, or the SWRK 5714 Interprofessional Perspectives in Geriatric Care (3 cr), for completion of the certificate.

 Foundational (AGHE) Course 3